labex-labs/labex-cheatsheets/docs/cheatsheets/en/database.md

   <BaseQuizOption value="D">Values containing "John" anywhere</BaseQuizOption>

   <BaseQuizAnswer>
-    The `%` wildcard in SQL matches any sequence of characters. `LIKE 'John%'` matches any value that starts with "John", such as "John", "Johnny", "Johnson", etc.
+    The <code>%</code> wildcard in SQL matches any sequence of characters. <code>LIKE 'John%'</code> matches any value that starts with "John", such as "John", "Johnny", "Johnson", etc.
   </BaseQuizAnswer>
 </BaseQuiz>